-C. Focus Area Experiences
+C. Descriptions of the Focus Area Experiences

 Depending on a postdoctoral Resident's areas of interest, previous experiences, training goals, and SHCS' needs, and in consultation with the Coordinator of Postdoctoral Training, a Resident will work in one of the areas listed below as their Focus Area for their postdoctoral year.
 The postdoctoral year will be focused on one of these areas, with approximately 10-15% of the time worked at SHCS focused on enhancing and developing skills within this area, depending on the area and Counseling Services' current needs.
-Each area has 4 hours of programmatic responsibilities each week and a percentage of clinical responsibilities also devoted to the area.
-There are currently 4 focus areas (Tracks) with clinical focus on specific individuals, populations or disorders.
-The remaining focus area is intended to be General Clinical in nature, though in recent years has offered opportunities to assist with the Intern Training Program through providing training seminars and working closely with the Training Director during the Intern Recruitment and Selection Process (i.e., the Internship Match).
+Each area has 4 hours of program/prep time set aside each week and a percentage of weekly clinical responsibilities also devoted to the area.
+There are currently 5 Focus Areas with clinical focus on specific individuals, populations or disorders.
+The remaining Focus Area is intended to be General Clinical in nature, though in recent years it has offered opportunities to assist with the Intern Training Program through providing training seminars and working closely with the Training Director during the Intern Recruitment and Selection Process (i.e., the Internship Match).
 Note: the following descriptions are approximate.
-Exact responsibilities/activities/hours may change in response to agency, student, and trainee needs.
+Exact responsibilities/activities/hours may change in response to agency and Resident needs.

-1. Sport Psychology Focus Area: (webadmit name: UCD SHCS Sport)
+1. Sport Psychology Focus Area: (APPA CAS WebAdMIT name: UCD SHCS Sport)

 This area provides a Resident with an opportunity to work with student-athletes, coaches, and athletic department staff through consultation and counseling.
 Sport consulting with student-athletes and coaches entails (a) performance enhancement skills training, (b) life skills training, (c) coach, athlete, and team relationship development, and (d) psycho-educational groups (e.g., goal setting, concentration, motivation, stress management, team cohesion, dealing with sport injury).
 Counseling with athletes will assist, educate, and support student-athletes to enhance positive performance within and outside of their given sport.
-A Resident may be able to work with the Intercollegiate Athletic Department and interact with various campus resources associated with Intercollegiate Athletics.
+A Resident will interact with the Intercollegiate Athletic Department and with various campus resources associated with Intercollegiate Athletics.
 A Resident whose focus is the Sport Psychology program receives weekly supervision to discuss organizational and clinical issues in working with student-athletes.
 The Resident may also have the opportunity to mentor a pre-doctoral intern within the Sport Psychology program area.